ssardina-agts/agtcity-sarl-base/README.md

 ## VERSION MANAGEMENT

-The version convention used is `Major.Minor.<SARL Version>`.
+The version convention used is `Major.Minor.Patch`.
+Each version will rely on a particular SARL version:

-For example, 1.3.0.11.0 is version 1.3 for SARL 0.11.0.

-To change the version of your application change the following entries in the POM:

-1. Update `X.Y` only on the `<version>` key at the top of the file.
-This should happen when you actually change your application (e.g., a new feature is added or something is fixed).
-2. Update the `Z` version by updating the `<sarl.version>` property.
+* 4.5.10: SARL 0.11.0
+* 4.5.0.11.0: SARL 0.11.0

+The SARL version is dictated by `<sarl.version>` property in the POM file.

 ## DESCRIPTION OF DUMMY AGENTS